-Due to the banning of incandescent lamps, general lighting are now days based on light emitting diodes (LED).
-This technology is relatively new, so the lifetime of LED lamps is not well known.
-Generally, the light output of LED lamps changes rather fast when taken into use and some LED sources are known to even increase their light output during the first 1000 hours.
+Due to the banning of incandescent lamps, general lighting is nowadays based on light sources utilizing light emitting diodes (LED).
+The lifetime of LED lamps is one of the key issues in estimating the costs of light installations.
 The expected lifetimes are long, tens of thousands of hours.
 Thus, ageing the lamps throughout their expected lifetimes to predict their behavior is extremely time consuming.
 Methods to predict lifetime behavior in significantly shorter time frames are needed.

 H. Baumgartner, D. Renoux, P. Kärhä, T. Poikonen, T. Pulli, and E. Ikonen, “Natural and accelerated aging of LED lamps,” Lighting Res.
 Technol.
 48, 930–942 (2016).